aiconsultancy/sidekick/README.md

 **List GitHub Pull Requests**
 - Lists PRs from any GitHub repository
 - Supports filtering by state (open, closed, all)
+- JSON output mode with `-j` or `--json-only` flags
 - Respects environment variable defaults
 - Configurable limit for number of PRs shown

+### `sidekick update`
+**Self-Update Tool**
+- Check for and install updates to sidekick
+- Update to latest or specific version
+- Force reinstall option available
+- Safe update process with automatic backup

 ### `sidekick hello`
 **Example Plugin**